 Teaching & Learning

 This course will be delivered through a programme of lectures, seminars, workshops and field visits.
-You will have plenty of opportunities to apply your academic learning in practical activities and workshops.
-You will also look at the connection between research and analysis exercises and their real-world outputs in the form of improved technology and improved animal welfare.
+You will have numerous opportunities to apply your academic learning in practical activities and workshops.

 What do I love about Agriculture at Aberystwyth University?
 The people - students from a wide range of backgrounds, all getting together, sharing experiences and learning together.
 Lecturers with a passion for their subject, who are down to earth and approachable.
 The place - the green hills, quiet woods, impressive views, and the sea.
 The course - learning about a topic which is foundational to society; stretching my mind with new knowledge, and shivering out in freezing farmyards (yes, even that has a kind of pleasure to it!).
 That's what I love about agriculture here.
 Benjamin David Latham